indabax-za/indabax-za.github.io/content/faq/_index.md

 The 8th edition of Indaba𝕏 will take place at Stellenbosch University in Western Cape, South Africa.

-We will be on the [Stellenbosch Main Campus](https://maps.app.goo.gl/dHwn1J2jnVbfvbNF8) which is located on the North Eastern side of [Eikestad Mall](https://maps.app.goo.gl/ApNsvqAntE8GnsqE7).
+We will be at the [Civil Engineering building](https://maps.app.goo.gl/ZXYsQtye3rY4urNx6) on the Stellenbosch Engineering Campus close to Academia residence (student accommodation).

 <!--Wits provides a mobile app with information about campus and additional maps.
 The app is available for both [Android](https://play.google.com/store/apps/details?id=ac.za.wits.mobile.apps&hl=en&gl=US) and [iOS](https://apps.apple.com/in/app/wits-mobile/id1638185219) devices. -->